Measles in the United States

-- The vaccine is routinely given between 12 and 15 months.
+- routinely receive the vaccine between 12 and 15 months.
 During outbreaks, if you are travelling to regions where measles is a concern, it may be given as early as 6 months of age.
-If this is the case, the routine two dose series must be restarted on or after the first birthday.
-A total of three doses are given.
+If this is the case, the routine 2 dose series must be restarted on or after the first birthday.
+A total of 3 doses are given.

 - Wash your hands often with soap and water for at least 20 seconds.

 - Use alcohol-based hand sanitizer if soap and water are not available.
 Keep a bottle with you when you travel.